 Drip irrigation system is a method of watering plants at the plant location, frequently and at a volume of water approaching the consumptive use of the plant, thus enabling the farmer to grow crops with much less water compared to other irrigation methods.
 It is the most efficient of all methods of irrigation in terms of water use and application and ideal for hand-dug wells.

-Table 13-Drip Irrigation Technology conditions, requirements And Constraints
+Table 12 Drip Irrigation Technology Features and Constraints